jugarrit/ethanifier-android/readme.md

 Open the project you just cloned in Android Studio (Open an existing Android Studio project)

 Copy and paste the app token into the `EthanifierApplication.java` file in the Ethanifier project.
-You'll want to replace the string that says "YOUR-APP-TOKEN" with your own token.
+You'll want to replace the token in the init call with your own token.

 ### Slack Presence